- Introduction to Photography

 - A Beginners Guide to Start Shooting in RAW

-The depth of field is not an abrupt change, but a smooth gradual transition between sharp and blurry.
+Depth of field is not an abrupt change, but a smooth gradual transition between sharp and blurry.
 You can see this in the photograph below.
 Everything in front or behind the focus plane begins to lose sharpness, even if it is not detectable by the camera or our eyes.

-The image on the left is largely in focus, whereas the image on the right has only the subject clearly in focus.
+The image on the left is largely in focus, whereas the image on the right has only the subject is clearly in focus.

 In the image on the right, nearly everything in front of and behind the subject is blurry and out of focus.
-This is why this effect is known as "depth" of field, as it relates to how "deep" the plane of focus is.
+This is why this effect is known as depth of field, as it relates to how "deep" the plane of focus is.